 Dealing with a loved ones depression can be taxing.
 Especially under the kind of stressful conditions of the last few years.
-A loved one’s depression can be…well depressing for those around him/her.
+A loved one’s depression can be…well depressing for everyone around!
 You can feel guilty and blameworthy, especially if you want to have some fun or peace in your own life.
 Or you can be angry and controlling.
 Sound familiar?
 It’s not easy.

 Living with a parent, spouse, child, or other individual who has depression can be so painful on a daily basis.
 You love them and want to help, but this is often fraught with the toll it takes on you, especially if you are a caretaker.
 This winter season presents new challenges because you can’t get out because of the Pandemic, and the isolation may be causing a problem with your depressed loved one, too.

 A loved one’s depression means you need to plan ways to manage your own mental health